 Sensitivity assessment.
 Although some daily changes in salinity may be experienced these will be mitigated during tidal inundation.
-This biotope is considered, based on Corallina officinalis distribution and the evidence from Kinne (1971), to be sensitive to a persistent decrease in salinity at the pressure benchmark.
+This biotope is considered, based on Corallina officinalis distribution and the evidence from Kinne (1971), to be sensitive to a decrease in salinity at the pressure benchmark.
 Resistance is therefore assessed as 'Low' and recovery as 'Medium' (following restoration of usual salinity).
 Sensitivity is therefore assessed as 'Medium'.
-A decrease in salinity at the pressure benchmark is likely to favour green algae that can tolerate lower salinities and lead to a change in biotope character.

-Water flow (tidal current) changes (local)

-High Q: High A: High C: High

-Not sensitive Q: High A: High C: High
+Water flow (tidal High High Not sensitive current) changes (local) Q: High A: High C: High Q: High A: High C: High Q: High A: High C: High

-No empirical evidence was found to assess this pressure.
+No evidence to assess this pressure was found.
 The rockpool habitat will provide some protection from water flows although surface topography may create some turbulence disrupting currents.
 The coralline crusts characterizing this biotope are securely attached and as these are flat are subject to little or no drag.
 As biotopes dominated by turfs of Corallina officinalis and containing similar associated species are found in a range of flow rates from 'moderately strong' (0.5-1.5 m/s) to very 'weak' (negligible) (Connor et al., 2004, Dommasnes, 1969) this key characterizing and structuring species and the associated red and green algae and limpets and littorinids are considered tolerant of changes in water flow at the pressure benchmark.
 Moderate water movement is beneficial to seaweeds as it carries a supply of nutrients and gases to the plants and removes waste products.
 However, if flow becomes too strong, plants may become displaced.
 Additionally, an increase to stronger flows may inhibit settlement of spores and remove adults or germlings.
 However, Corallina officinalis and the red algae have a compact, turf forming growth which reduce water flow through turbulence and friction and are probably resistant to displacement by an increase in water flow.